 If officers have arrived at your door, or if you have otherwise been informed of a search at your premises, the following checklist can give you some initial general guidelines on what to do:

-- Ask to see the official ID of the persons conducting the search and, if possible, make copies or write down their names.
-Ask who the officer in charge is and make sure you write down his or her name, department and telephone number and, if applicable, fax number and email address.
+4. Ask to see the official ID of the persons conducting the search and, if possible, make copies or write down their names.
+Ask who the officer in charge is and make sure you write down his or her name, department and telephone number and, if applicable, fax number and e-mail address.

-- Should it not be possible to call in a lawyer or should the officers not wish to wait with the search, you can call in witnesses (employees, neighbours, etc.) to be present during the search and make sure that only the rooms and items specified in the search warrant are searched.
+5. Should it not be possible to call in a house search lawyer or should the officers not wish to wait with the search, you can call in witnesses (employees, neighbors, etc.) to be present during the search and make sure that only the rooms and items specified in the search warrant are searched.

 Searching companies and especially banks is common practice for tax officials and customs officers.
 For compliance reasons and in order to mitigate damage, companies should therefore seek preventive advice on how to behave during a search and, if necessary - depending on the size and risk level of the company - draw up emergency plans.